musicarroll/wwchain/README.md

 The prompt also accepts a few commands like `add`, `remove`, `list` and `balance`.
 Use `balance` at any time to print your wallet's current balance.

+### Wallet encryption

+Set the `WALLET_PASSWORD` environment variable before starting a node to encrypt the wallet's private key.
+The file will then be written with an `enc:` prefix and must be decrypted using the same password on the next run.
+Without the variable the key is stored as plain hex for backward compatibility.

 ## Chain persistence

 Blocks are now stored in a [RocksDB](https://crates.io/crates/rocksdb) database.
 The database lives in a directory (default `chain_db`) which can be changed with the `--chain-dir` argument.
 Each block is written atomically so crashes cannot corrupt previously committed data.